By Ryan Smoot

 The tip of the shaft is kept in position through a supporting cap at the front of the bearing bore to form the rotational point of the rotor.
 This method takes the weight of the rotor away from both the shaft and the bearing sleeve.
 The magnetic field also pulls the shaft down, lowering its center of gravity, resulting in minimized tilt and wobble.
 This allows the fan to be used at any angle that is required, as well as minimizing friction.

-The reduction in rubbing also means that less lubricant is required, allowing the oil rings and Mylar washers to be removed from the design, eliminating another source of friction.
+Because the magnetic structure and enhanced bearing designs lead to a reduction in rubbing, this also means that less lubricant is required, allowing the oil rings and Mylar washers to be removed from the design, eliminating another source of friction.
 This leads to less noise and less resistance at start-up, while reducing the number of parts.
 Fewer parts mean that the omniCOOL system is easier to manufacture and more reliable than other designs.

 The omniCOOL system alleviates the negatives of both ball bearing and sleeve bearing fan designs, resulting in a robust fan that is quiet, cost-efficient and can operate at any angle.
 By negating the drawbacks from the other two types of fan construction, the omniCOOL system can be deployed to replace either type of fan and bring the benefits of both fan types to any design.
 Applications that favored sleeve-based designs now have an alternative that is also low-noise, rugged and reliable, while also offering a longer lifetime and the ability to be used in any orientation.
 Those applications that required higher-performance ball bearing designs can now keep the higher temperature resistance and lower wear and tear while gaining improved impact resistance and a more rugged construction.
 Instead of being forced into a compromise, designers can have access to a fan construction that delivers the best of both worlds.